-The opening of Peppers King Square Hotel (“PKS”) in Perth CBD this November was a major success for a number of reasons.
-As the founder of the development company responsible for the project, I had a front row seat to the activities that took place in the weeks and months leading up to the hotel’s opening.
+The opening of Peppers King Square Hotel (“PKS”) in Perth CBD this November was a major success for a number of reasons, but at the core, it was thanks to FLEX.
+As the founder of the development company responsible for the project, I had a front-row seat to the activities that took place in the weeks and months leading up to the hotel’s opening.
 I can unequivocally say that this hotel will be a worldwide game-changer thanks to the incredible project team involved.
-Now this blog post isn’t intended to be a promotional piece or a back patting exercise, but rather a celebration of teamwork and project execution through a rarely used and extremely efficient methodology.
+Now, this blog post isn’t intended to be a promotional piece or a back-patting exercise, but rather a celebration of teamwork and project execution, through a rarely used and extremely efficient methodology.

 The Hotel That FLEX Built

-The PKS project broke Australian construction records and challenged traditional industry cost structures like never before (more stats to come).
-What makes PKS and the project so unique?
+The PKS project broke Australian construction records and challenged traditional industry cost structures like never before!
+So, what makes PKS and the project so unique?

 - The whole building was constructed using prefabricated modular technology